 Best Practices for the Common Data Model

-How you work with the Common Data Model (CDM) can have a huge business impact on your organisation and it is good to know the following information before you proceed.
+As a configuration manager, how you work with the Common Data Model (CDM) can have a huge business impact on your organization and it is good to know the following information before you proceed.

 - It is best not to begin working in the CDM by extending the CDM to customize the classes suitable to your environment.